 Periodically during the academic year, Campus Safety, in cooperation with other College organizations and departments, present crime prevention awareness sessions on sexual assault (rape and acquaintance rape), Rohypnol and date rape drug abuse, theft, and vandalism, as well as educational sessions on personal safety and residence hall security.
 A common theme of all awareness and crime prevention programs is to encourage students and employees to be aware of their responsibility for their own security and the security of others.
-In addition to seminars, information is disseminated to students and employees through crime prevention awareness packets, security alert posters, displays, videos, and articles in the student newspaper.
-Programs related to sexual assault are presented at freshmen Orientation, and to the entire student body the first block classes are in session.
+In addition to seminars, information is disseminated to students and employees through crime prevention awareness packets, security alert posters, and displays.
+Programs related to sexual assault are presented during first-year/transfer Orientation and/or to the entire student body the first block classes are in session (Welcome Week).
 Additionally a Rape Aggression Defense class if offered to students.
 Counseling Services also sponsors an annual Take Back the Night program in the spring semester.